AniSoph/The-Elusive-Green-Experiment/README.md

 ```
 cd [project path]
 ```
-Install the dependencies needed to run the experiment.
+Install the dependencies needed to run the experiment from `package.json` file.
 ```
 npm install
 ```